huaweicloud/huaweicloud-fpga/cli/fisclient/README_CN.md

 positional arguments:
   &lt;subcommand&gt;
-    fpga-image-delete   delete the fpga image
+    fpga-image-delete   Delete an FPGA image
-    fpga-image-list     list the fpga image of tenant fpga-image-relation-create
+    fpga-image-list     Query FPGA images of a tenant fpga-image-relation-create
-                        create the relation of fpga image and image fpga-image-relation-delete
+                        Create the relation of an FPGA image and an ECS image fpga-image-relation-delete
-                        delete the relation of fpga image and image fpga-image-relation-list
+                        Delete the relation of an FPGA image and an ECS image fpga-image-relation-list
-                        list the relation of tenant
-    help                display help about fis or one of its subcommands
+                        Query FPGA image relations visible to a tenant help                Display help about fis or one of its subcommands

 See "fis help COMMAND" for help on a specific command.
 </pre>